freemocap/documentation/docs/getting_started/installation.md

 ___
 # Welcome! :skull: :wave:
 Thanks for your interest in using the FreeMoCap software!
-We're excited to have you here, and we're looking forward to seeing what you create with our tools!
+We're excited to have you here, and we're looking forward to seeing what you create with our tool!

-This is the official and most up-to-date place to find documentation for the FreeMoCap project.
-FreeMoCap runs on Windows, Mac (including Apple Silicon), and Linux operating systems.
+FreeMoCap runs on Windows, Mac (ARM and Intel), and Linux operating systems.

 Follow the instructions below, starting with the environment setup and package installation steps and you'll be up and running in no time!